Greentwip/lex-talionis/README.md

 To run the engine, you will need to download and install the following:

 * [Python 2.7.x+](https://www.python.org/downloads/release/python-2712/) - Python 3.x will not work
-* [Pygame 1.9.1+](http://www.pygame.org/download.shtml) - The framework used to handle rendering and sound
+* [Pygame 1.9.1+](http://www.pygame.org/download.shtml) - The framework used to handle rendering and sound.
+If you have pip, you should try installing it with pip first: `pip install pygame`.
+Check this link out for more information: https://www.pygame.org/wiki/GettingStarted but remember we are working with Python 2.7.x, not Python 3.

 ### Installing